ourstudio-se/binder/README.md

 Binder is a configuration reader that parses different types of configurations and adds the possibility to bind them to one or many typed instances.

-It can read configuration values from files, environment variables, remote URLs, Kubernetes volumes, and is flexible enough to enable custom configuration parsers.
+It can read configuration values from files, environment variables, `flag` flags, `spf13/pflags` flags, remote URLs, Kubernetes volumes, and is flexible enough to enable custom configuration parsers.
 Binder is also able to listen for file changes/volume changes, and re-bind configurations when a backing file or backing volume has been updated.

 Example:
 ```go